 How we tested

 Fresh herbs add a jolt of flavor to your cooking, and growing them yourself means they're as fresh as possible.
 Indoor gardens promise to make it easy to harvest herbs, lettuce, and other types of small produce at home, even if you lack outdoor space or sunlight.
-We tested four models priced from $189.99 to $199.95, all equipped with full-spectrum grow lights that mimic daylight and more or less self-watering systems.
+We tested four models priced, all priced roughly $200, that were equipped with full-spectrum grow lights that mimic daylight and more or less self-watering systems.
 Three were “smart” gardens with apps that cycled the lights on and off and sent alerts to help us monitor and care for the plants.
 We bought two of each garden, setting up one set in a windowless room and the other in a room with windows but away from direct light.

 Setup for Some Wasn't Simple